cepthomas/Nebulator/README.md

 It supports midi and OSC, and has a WIP native synthesizer engine.

 While the primary intent is to generate music-by-code, runtime interaction is also supported.
-It's called Nebulator after a Mark S C++ noisemaker called Nebula which allowed manipulation of parameters using custom UI inputs, and display of whatever on the UI.
+It's called Nebulator after a MarkS C++ noisemaker called Nebula which allowed manipulation of parameters using custom UI inputs, and display of whatever on the UI.

 The script syntax is roughly based on that used by [Processing](https://processing.org/), combined with C# language features.
 A subset of the Processing graphics functions is implemented to support the UI/graphical aspects.
 Simple Processing scripts should port easily and run fine.
 For specifics on that aspect see [NProcessing](https://github.com/cepthomas/NProcessing).